gchq/coreax/CONTRIBUTING.md

 ### Abstract Functions
 Abstract methods, functions and properties should only contain a docstring.
 They should not contain a `pass` statement.

+### Exceptions and Error Messages
+Custom exceptions should be derived from the most specific relevant Exception class.
+Custom messages should be succinct and, where easy to implement, offer suggestions to the user on how to rectify the exception.

+Avoid stating how the program will handle the error, e.g. avoid Aborting, since it will be evident that the program has terminated.
+This enables the exception to be caught and the program to continue in the future.

 ### Docstrings

 Docstrings must: